davidarchanjo/spring-certified-developer-study-guide/README.md

 ## TESTING
-By default, transactions in tests are flagged for rollback when they start.
+By default, transactions in JUnit tests are flagged for rollback when they start.
 However, if the method is annotated with @Commit or @Rollback(false), they start flagged for commit instead.

 By default @DataJpaTest autoconfigures an in-memory database like H2 to be used on testing, as long as one of that type is found in the classpath.
 To avoid stars an embedded database and use a real one like Postgres we must annotate the test class with `@AutoConfigureTestDatabase(replace = AutoConfigureTestDatabase.Replace.NONE)`.